RITE OF CHRISTIAN INITIATION FOR ADULTS

 Meet the newest members to our faith

-August 16, our RCIA candidates received their sacraments and were welcomed into the Church.
+April 3, at the Easter Vigil, our RCIA candidates received the Sacraments of Baptism, Confirmation and First Eucharist and were welcomed into the Church.
 On behalf of our neophytes, we would like to thank the Our Lady of Grace community for their prayers and support.

 The RCIA Process